TorXakis/homebrew-TorXakis/README.md

 Homebrew will fetch a pre-build binary and do a quick installation.
 Homebrew will also install **specific versions** of the [SMT][1] solvers [Z3][3] and [CVC4][2]  as runtime dependency of the  `TorXakis` package.

+Note:
-If you just have the newest MacOS version installed for which no pre-build binary is available yet, then homebrew will install the pre-build binary from the previous MacOS version.
+* If you just have the newest MacOS version installed for which no pre-build binary is available yet, then homebrew will install the pre-build binary   from the previous MacOS version.
 In the **improbable** case that this gives problems you can still do a build from source.

 #### Build `TorXakis` from source ####